maghov/IS-213/README.md

 5. Enter your Apple ID and password when prompted.
 6. Xcode is downloaded into your /Applications directory.
 (Apple, 2017)

-##### The second step is to have [Cocoapods](https://cocoapods.org) installed on your machine, this is done by typing in the following command into your terminal:
+#### The second step is to have [Cocoapods](https://cocoapods.org) installed on your machine, this is done by typing in the following command into your terminal:

 ```$ sudo gem install cocoapods```

-NOTE: This must be installed in the same file directory as Xcode

-##### The third step is to get Firebase up and running on your system, this is done so by following these steps:
+#### The third step is to get Firebase up and running on your system, this is done so by following these steps:
 [For now, please follow the documentation from the actual fire base google website on how to get it up and running - a more detailed step by step guide for this project is on the to do list]( https://firebase.google.com/docs/ios/setup)

 ## Deployment